diptosr/code-wear/CodeWear_Brand_Social_Media_Kit.md

 ### SHORT (for Instagram bio, X/Twitter bio, GMB short description, LinkedIn tagline field — ~150 characters max)

-> CodeWear — Premium T-shirts made for developers, by developers.
-Debug your day. 👨‍💻👩‍💻 #CodeWear
+> CodeWear — Apparel compiled for developers.
+Premium T-shirts, witty designs, made for people who live in the terminal. 👨‍💻👩‍💻 #CodeWear

-*(148 characters)*
+*(142 characters)*

 Alternate short version:
 > Developer-first T-shirt brand.
-Witty designs, premium fabric, made for people who live in the terminal.
-Debug your day.
+Witty designs, premium fabric, apparel actually compiled for people who write code for a living.

 ### MID (for Facebook Page "About" short section, Instagram "Story Highlights" intro, LinkedIn "Tagline" + first line of About — ~300–500 characters)

-> CodeWear is a T-shirt brand built specifically for developers, engineers, and tech professionals.
-We design premium, comfortable apparel featuring original coding humor, minimalist syntax art, and dev-culture references — the kind of shirts you'll actually want to wear to the office, a hackathon, or just around town.
+> CodeWear is a T-shirt brand built specifically for developers, engineers, and tech professionals — apparel compiled for developers, not just printed for them.
+We design premium, comfortable clothing featuring original coding humor, minimalist syntax art, and dev-culture references — the kind of shirts you'll actually want to wear to the office, a hackathon, or just around town.
 No generic graphic tees.
 No corporate swag.
 Just quality clothing that gets your code — and your jokes.

-*(497 characters)*
+*(Approx. 480 characters)*

 ### LONG (for Google Business Profile full description, LinkedIn Company "About" full section, YouTube channel "About" tab, website "About Us" page — 500–1000+ words)